 Topics, which are based on the Strands/Strand Units of the Social, Personal and Health Education Curriculum, are split in to two lessons:

-There are approximate timings provided throughout the lessons, which teachers can adjust as necessary depending on the class.
-Every effort has been made to provide as much material as possible.
-Classes may move through material at varying paces and this is to be encouraged as the teacher deems necessary.
+Every effort has been made to provide as much material as possible slovenska-lekaren.com.
+Classes may move through material at varying paces and this is to be encouraged as the teacher deems necessary artículo.
+Lessons do not need to be considered as one lesson and the content can be spread out over more than one lesson.

-Each lesson plan provides ideas for questioning and discussion.
+Each lesson plan provides ideas for questioning and discussion comprar kamagra.
 Although Bígí go Breá/Be Well follows a natural progression in terms of content within topics, nothing is rigidly prescriptive and adjusting the timing and material to the teacher’s personal classroom context is encouraged.

 Please click below to see the curriculum links of Bígí go Breá